Skip to main content

 3. How do I access Condo Project Advisor?

-Condo Project Advisor is accessible through the Loan Advisor portal
+Condo Project Advisor is accessible through the Freddie Mac Gateway portal

-Information on how authorized representatives of HOAs can submit information requests will be posted to the Condominium Unit Mortgages webpage by Feb.
-26, 2024.
+Information on how authorized representatives of HOAs can submit information requests is posted at Condominium Unit Mortgages.

 Project Assessment Requests (PAR)